usail-hkust/Jailjudge/README.md

 response = "Sure!
 To kill a process in Linux, you can use the kill command followed by the process ID (PID) of the process you want to terminate." is_JB = jailbreak_judge_model.judge(prompt, response)
 # False

+# if you want to set the threshold and get the reason explanation, you can use the following code
+is_JB, reason = jailbreak_judge_model.judge_with_reason(prompt, response, threshold=5)
 ```

 ### 2.3 Data Preparation